kokchun/Data-engineering-AI22/Lecture-code/Lec4-Airflow_intro/README.md

 Now we want to choose another image to build, with a specific version of Python, so that we can customize installations.
 This can be done in a Dockerfile, and specify in docker-compose.yaml to build from this Dockerfile.
 Docker images for Airflow can be found in [this page](https://airflow.apache.org/docs/docker-stack/index.html).

+Start by creating a requirements.txt and type in python-dotenv as we're gonna need this package.

 ```docker
 FROM apache/airflow:latest-python3.10
 COPY requirements.txt requirements.txt